-You will arrive in Vicos again.
-Here you will have some time to freshen up and relax.
+Upon your return to Vicos, you will have some time to freshen up and relax.

-Please note that if the hike is too heavy for you or some of your travel group, there are also more intermediate options.
+Please note that if the hike is too heavy for you or some people of your travel group, there are also more intermediate options.
 Those lagoon hikes are quite strenuous, especially of you are not well acclimatized.

 In a bus or car you arrive to Huaraz in approximately 7 to 9 hours.
 From Huaraz, you will have to take another transportation to Marcará (35 min approximately) and from there you add another 20min to Vicos.
 When booking this tour, your local guide will pick you up from your hotel in Huaraz so you don’t have to worry about finding where to leave from: you will only have to pay for the chosen type of transportation.